Deltara3/amogus/README.md

 - Non-joke submissions should go in the `lang` folder.

 We will request changes on your submission if:
 - These conditions aren't met.
 - We find it's not suitable for the repository in its current state.

 **If your submission is offensive in any way, it will be denied on sight, without hesitation.**

 ## Special Thanks
-I'll put this here because the language list is long.
 - [Deltara3](https://github.com/Deltara3) - For this amazing idea.
 - [Contributors](https://github.com/Deltara3/amogus/graphs/contributors) - For adding more languages, or for fixing mistakes.